Updated on December 20, 2024

 Motion Sickness Medication (Dimenhydrinate)

 Dimenhydrinate combats motion sickness and vertigo.
-Taken in high doses, it creates a psychedelic effect.
+Taken in high doses, it can cause certain side effects, such as:

 • Coma